AndreTeixeira08/customer-retention-prediction/README.md

 > The model detected 41 true returning customers (true positives), valuable for focused marketing.

 ### 👥 Clustering
-We applied **K-Means** clustering to segment customers based on behavior and location.
+**K-Means** was applied with clustering to segment customers based on behavior and location.
 This revealed potential personas for targeted campaigns.

 ---